-After completing his survey of the (mighty) Quin earlier this, Peter Sinclair continued straight into the task of documenting the River Rib, from its source near Therfield down to where it is joined by the Quin south of Braughing.
+After completing his survey of the River Quin from Barkway to Braughing early in 2021, Peter Sinclair continued straight into the task of documenting the River Rib, from its source near Therfield down to where it is joined by the Quin south of Braughing.
 Below are his reports from the field.
+Peter has also now completed the final part of the survey, the River Rib from Braughing to the River Lea, which completes the trilogy.

 1 – Hay Farm, Therfield, to Chapel Green, Friday 23 April 2021